binbashar/le-tf-infra-aws/apps-devstg/us-east-1/leverage-kubernetes-platform/README.md

     - This layer creates the AWS Certificate Manager certificates that are used by the AWS ALBs that are created by the ALB Ingress Controller.
     - A similar procedure to create this layer.
 Get this layer from `devstg`, replace references to `devstg` with `prd`, and then run init & apply.

-### Current EKS Cluster Creation Workflows
+### Current LKP Creation Workflows

-Following the [leverage terraform workflow](https://leverage.binbash.com.ar/user-guide/ref-architecture-aws/workflow/) The EKS layers need to be orchestrated in the following order:
+Following the [leverage terraform workflow](https://leverage.binbash.com.ar/user-guide/ref-architecture-aws/workflow/) The LKP layers need to be orchestrated in the following order:

 1. Network
     1. Open the `locals.tf` file and make sure the VPC CIDR and subnets are correct.